nathanesau/twitter-clone/twitter-search/README.md

 # make sure it is running
 curl -X GET "localhost:9200"

+# NOTE that 9200 port is NOT exposed publicly for security reasons
 ```

 a quick python test to make sure es is working: